siberianfox/g2wiki/g2dialect-Operating-Model.md

   - Fetch and manipulate job files
   - Define job parameters
   - Start/stop job
+  - Pause and resume job
+  - Job exception handling and recovery
   - Report on job progress / display runtime messages to users

-### 4. Job Exection
+### 4. Part File

-Execution consists of running the part file, communicating JSON	2)	Configuration and job setup
-		Things that may happen before a job, but should never happen during a job, like:
-		Configuring - machine parameters, extruders, motors, system variables, etc.
-		Machine functions that run in advance of a job, like homing or bed leveling

-Machine Configuration and Job Setup

-Gcode	3)	The job, aka "the tape"
-		Things that are pre-defined to execute in sequence as part of the job:
-		The job itself, consition of movement commands, cutting, extrusion Other items that rae synchronized with or gated by motion: temperature changes and waits, coolant, vacuums, cameras, etc.
-		Some in-cycle coordinated commands plan to a stop, some do not

-JSON	4)	Operator overrides that occur during the job
-		Things that occur asynchronously with the job such as speed overrides, pauses & restarts (feedholds & cycle starts)...

-Gcode
+This layer actually runs the part file.
+It interprets all Gcode commands int the file and executes the job as a sequence of time-coordinated steps.
+It may execute movement, heating, extrusion, cutting, laser, vacuum, or other controls for devices

-	A gcode file describes a static series of steps that are performed in sequence at runtime (a job) Gcode is primarily a job description language, and much less a job control language What Gcode does well (at the risk of getting too theoretical):
+Gcode is primarily a job description language, and much less a job control language.
+What Gcode does well (at the risk of getting too theoretical):
-		Express exact details of pre-planned motion - i.e. Gcode is static Initiate real-time state changes in peripherals (when these states are planned in advance) Sequence and synchronize complex / coordinated sets of events What Gcode does not do as well:
+- Express exact details of pre-planned motion - i.e. Gcode is static
+- Initiate real-time state changes in peripherals (when these states are planned in advance)
+- Sequence and synchronize complex / coordinated sets of events

+What Gcode does not do as well:
-		Interject realtime changes into pre-planned motion (dynamic control) Manage devices and perform configuration (setup)
+- Interject realtime changes into pre-planned motion (dynamic control)
+- Manage devices and perform configuration (setup)
-		Provide job management, beyond rudimentary start and end
+- Provide job management, beyond rudimentary start and end

-JSON
-	A JSON object holds a collection of related parameters and may also have action commands (methods) Considerations for using JSON: (+++to be completed)
-		+++cover namespaces and namespace isolation
-		+++cover using namespaces for extensibility & also backwards compatible design
-		+++cover methods and how to express and invoke them
-		+++cover distributed (chunked) parsing and object decomposition
-		+++cover object routing and routability and how this supports distributed systems